 Director for Master’s Entry Program in Nursing and Associate Clinical Professor

 Shaw-Battista’s teaching experience includes prelicensure and multispecialty graduate students in nursing and medical school, resident physicians in obstetrics, pediatrics and family and community medicine, and maternity care providers in Central America and Europe.
-She is experienced with innovative teaching methods including case-based learning and clinical simulations.
+She is experienced with innovative teaching methods including distance education, case-based learning and clinical simulations.

-Shaw-Battista earned a Bachelor of Arts in Medical Sociology and Midwifery from Evergreen State College in Olympia, Washington, and trained to become a direct-entry midwife through apprenticeship and study at Maternidad La Luz in El Paso, Texas.
+Shaw-Battista earned a Bachelor of Arts focused on Medical Sociology and Midwifery from Evergreen State College in Olympia, Washington, and trained to become a direct-entry midwife through apprenticeship and study at Maternidad La Luz in El Paso, Texas.
 She became a registered nurse in 1998 and ultimately became a women’s health nurse practitioner and nurse-midwife in 2001 when she earned a Master of Science in Nursing at UC San Francisco.
 Since that time, Shaw-Battista has worked in a variety of community and academic medical centers throughout Northern California.
-For the last 15 years, she practiced as a midwife at Sutter Davis Hospital and currently cares for diverse families at CommuniCare Health Centers in Yolo County.
+For the last 17 years, she practiced as a midwife at Sutter Davis Hospital and currently cares for diverse families at CommuniCare Health Centers in Yolo County.

 After earning a Doctor of Philosophy in Nursing, with a minor in education at the University of California, San Francisco, in 2009, Shaw-Battista joined the faculty as assistant director for the women’s health nurse-practitioner and nurse-midwifery specialty track in the Master of Science Program, later serving as associate education director and program director.
-In this capacity, she served as primary investigator for a multiyear, federally funded initiative to provide technologically enhanced learning activities for team-based maternity care.
+In this capacity, she served as primary investigator for a multiyear, federally funded initiative to provide technologically enhanced learning activities for interprofessional, team-based maternity care.